c-neto/carlosneto.dev/README.md

-# My Personal Blog!
+# My Blog!

-This is my personal website, built with Sphinx!
+This is my website, built with Sphinx!

 URL: https://www.carlosneto.dev/